13 Research Backed Health Benefits of Spirulina

 Our body has a built in mechanism to handle cell oxidation but when there is too much of it, this damages cells and diseases like liver diseases, cancer and heart ailments are a byproduct of it.

 Research has shown that spirulina contains ingredients such as phycocyanin and beta-Carotene that possess antioxidant and anti-inflammatory properties.
-Phycocyanin is known to be able to fight free-radicals as well as decrease nitrate production.
+Phycocyanin can fight free-radicals as well as decrease nitrate production.

 8. Can Help Fight Liver Disease